Phala-Network/index-contract/README.md

 If your are new for Ink! smart contract language, please head to [Parity Ink document](https://paritytech.github.io/ink/) or you can checkout our [PhatContract document](https://wiki.phala.network/en-us/build/general/intro/) for the details.

+## Initialize the project

+Run `make init` to initialize the project or make sure the project is properly configured.

 ## Compile contract

 This repo contains several contracts, each of them can be compiled and deployed individually, for example build `evm-chain`: